Ali Khamenei: Foreign policy

 A 2006 speech of Khamenei contains the phrase that was translated into English as "the myth of the massacre of Jews".
-In a 2013 interview, Iran's then-Foreign Minister Javad Zarif said Khamenei had been mistranslated and his comments were taken out of context.
-Zarif added: "I have spoken to the [supreme] leader on this issue, he rejects and condemns the killing of innocent people.
+In a 2013 interview, Iran's then-Foreign Minister Javad Zarif said Khamenei had been mistranslated, and his comments were taken out of context.
+Zarif added: "I have spoken to the [Supreme] leader on this issue, he rejects and condemns the killing of innocent people.
 No, the Holocaust is not a myth."

 On 21 March 2014, Khamenei said that "the Holocaust is an event whose reality is uncertain and if it has happened, it's uncertain how it has happened".
-Additionally, because of the potential legal consequences in some countries, he commented: "No one in European countries dares to speak about [the] Holocaust."
-He also said that in the West "speaking about [the] Holocaust and expressing doubts about it is considered to be a great sin."
+Because of the potential legal consequences in some countries, he commented: "No one in European countries dares to speak about [the] Holocaust."
+He also said that in the West, "speaking about [the] Holocaust and expressing doubts about it is considered to be a great sin."

-On Holocaust Memorial Day, 27 January 2016, Khamenei posted a Holocaust-denying video on his official website.
-The video, drawing on the March 2014 speech and lasting about three minutes, features images of Holocaust deniers Roger Garaudy, Robert Faurisson, and David Irving.
-In December 2019, Khamenei praised Garaudy (a convert to Islam) and said that Garaudy's conviction for Holocaust denial violated freedom of speech.
-In 2020, Khamenei tweeted asking "Why is it a crime to raise doubts about the Holocaust ... while insulting the Prophet (PBUH) is allowed?"

-Antisemitism

-Journalist Yair Rosenberg argues that statements by Khamenei purporting to attack "Zionism" are following an antisemitic tradition of avoiding censorship by using "Zionism" as a dog whistle for "Jews".
-For example, an 8 June 2022 statement tweeted by Khamenei reads: "The Zionists have always been a plague, even before establishing the fraudulent Zionist regime.
-Even then, Zionist capitalists were a plague for the whole world."
-According to Rosenberg, it makes more sense (although it is just as slanderous) if "Zionists" is replaced by "Jews".
-The Zionist movement was not founded until the late 19th century, and thus Zionists are not likely to "have always been a plague".
-Other accusations of antisemitism have come from Victoria Coates and Ellie Cohanim, who observe his Holocaust denial and find his "nine-point plan" to "wipe" Israel "off the face of the earth" uncomfortably reminiscent of Hitler's Final Solution; and The Jerusalem Post, who quote Khamenei's attack on the 2020 Israel–United Arab Emirates normalization agreement: "The nation of Palestine is under various, severe pressures.
-Then, the UAE acts in agreement with the Israelis and filthy Zionist agents of the U.S. — such as the Jewish member of Trump's family — with utmost cruelty against the interests of the World of Islam."
-They argue that "filthy Zionist agents", "the Jewish member of Trump's family" (i.e. Jared Kushner and his wife Ivanka Trump), and "cruel" are all words channeling "antisemitic tropes and dog whistles".